Systems engineering is a key function in CBSE hardware development. Key responsibilities include:

 System flight planning is performed to define all of the operations and resources required to successfully operate our experiments in orbit.
 Resource planning is a key function that allows our team to define vehicle resources, crew resources, time constraints and operational sequences necessary to execute our planned operations.

-The systems integration team is responsible for crew training.
 Crew training provides both an overview as well as hands- on familiarization of the experiment and its intended operations.
 By working with the hardware, the crew has a better understanding of the planned and unplanned operations associated with CBSE experiments.